 Dried figs are best when soaked in water overnight because the process breaks down soluble fibre and slows the absorption of sugar after consumption.
 Another benefit of soaking figs overnight is that they can be used to prepare delicacies, desserts, and jams.
 One can also soak figs in honey before relishing them for an extra burst of flavour.

-Versatility of figs in cooking
+The versatility of figs in cooking

 Be they fresh or dried, figs can be used in making many tasty dishes.
 Right from breakfast to lunches, be it salads, desserts, syrups, or simply a healthy 4 PM snack, figs are very versatile.
 Fresh figs pair perfectly with cheese.
 You can poach them in wine or caramelize and roast them.; dunk them in wine or drizzle them with honey, there’s so much you can do with figs.